kit-pef-czu-cz/3d-point-cloud-dataset-plants/README.md

 │   ├── Segments-ai annotation format.md # description of the segments.ai annotation format
 │   └── Segments-ai annotations.json     # segmentation annotations (point-based) using the abovementioned format from the Segments.ai platform
 │
-├── code/               # Preprocessing and cuboid generation scripts │   ├── preprocess.py   # Preprocessing pipeline
+├── code/                      # Preprocessing and cuboid generation scripts │   ├── Baseline evaluation/   # Baseline evaluation on SECOND and PointRCNN models - code and detailed results using nested cross-validation
-│   └── generate\_cuboids.py   # Script for generating cuboids
+│   ├── Preprocess/            # Preprocessing pipeline
-│
+│   └── Cuboids generation/    # Script for generating cuboids in KITTI format │
 ├── LICENSE.md      # Full CC BY 4.0 license
 └── README.md       # This documentation in Markdown format